MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/Topic.md

             break;
     }
     ```

     <hr/>
   </details>
 - <details>
     <summary>What are the Controller or Jump statement?⭐</summary>
     <hr/>

     `break`, `continue`, and `return`

     <hr/>
   </details>
 - <details>
     <summary>What are the iteration or looping statements ?⭐</summary>
     <hr/>

     `for`, `while`, `do-while`, and `foreach`

     <hr/>
   </details>

 - <details>
     <summary>What is an array in C#?⭐</summary>
     <hr/>

-    <p>An array is a user-defined data type used to store same type of multiple values under a single name.
+    An array is a user-defined data type used to store same type of multiple values under a single name.
 It makes it easier for developers to write code, as each element in the array can be accessed using an index.
-Arrays in C# start with an index of 0 (the lower bound) and end with Size-1 (the upper bound).</p>
+Arrays in C# start with an index of 0 (the lower bound) and end with Size-1 (the upper bound).

     <hr/>
   </details>
 - <details>